svendberg/scriptcs-dynamicscrm/README.md

 Read more on ScriptCs: http://scriptcs.net/

+You can also get more info about Dynamics CRM Script Pack in [this blogpost](http://svendberg.net/2013/06/25/dynamics-crm-toolbox-using-scriptcs/).

 ## Usage
 1. Follow the instructions on http://scriptcs.net/ to install ScriptCs.
 3. Navigate to your script folder.